UnexceptionalFox/PAF-Workspace/readme.md

 This will contain resources for importing models into ue5 editor correctly.

-### This is a very early release.
-Many models are not tested, and alot may be still broken.
-Please report all Broken Models as an Issue on this Repo, or In my discord server at: https://discord.gg/33dE4cQMA3
+### Please report all Broken Models as an Issue on this Repo, or In my discord server at: https://discord.gg/33dE4cQMA3
 You may also report if a model is working as intended.
 I will be updating this repo until all models are working properly.
 I will then move onto NPCs.